imthosea/celestialgdx/README.md

 - try CachedThreadPool instead of virtual threads for asset loader
 - optimize tiled renderer by turning the entire layer into one mesh
 - support angle with GLES3
-- remove all libgdx GL classes and replace internal code to directly use LWJGL
+- finish replacing internal code to directly use LWJGL and remove all libgdx GL classes

 This isn't a full code cleanup because I want to make my game.
 I'm only modifying stuff that affects me.